buggyrace/buggy-race-about/docs/static-content/tech-notes.md

 for details.

 {: .note}
-The redirection preserves the page path of the URL, so although you're free to change the tech notes as much as you like, some existing links might use the default page paths.
+The redirection using `TECH_NOTES_EXTERNAL_URL` preserves the page path of the URL, so although you're free to change the tech notes as much as you like, some existing links might use the default page paths.
 When you self-host the tech-notes by editing the default ones, be sure to check that all the links are still correct.

 ### Behind the scenes on the race server